getsentry/sentry-cocoa/develop-docs/README.md

 ### Help

-Reach out to @philipphofmann or @armcknight if you need access to the match git repository.
+Reach out to a [CODEOWNER](https://github.com/getsentry/sentry-cocoa/blob/main/.github/CODEOWNERS) if you need access to the match git repository.

 ## Unit Tests with Thread Sanitizer